Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 Refer to the Section 4 [Enabling the Profile and Trace Options](./README.md#Enabling-the-profile-and-trace-options) to understand how to enable profiling in the Vitis IDE.

-1. After running the AI Engine Simulation, open the `default.aierun_summary` file in the Vitis Analyzer, and click the **Profile**.
+1. After running the AI Engine Simulation, open the profile **analysis view -> aie_component -> AIE SIMULATOR/HARDWARE -> Run-aie_component -> Profile** .
 2. You can click the **Summary** corresponding to each tile in the landing page, and observe the cycle count, instruction count, and program memory.
 3. Now, under the **Function Reports**, click the **Total Function Time** to observe the following table at the bottom for the `data_shuffle` kernel function.
 ![profile function time](./Images/profile_function_time.PNG)

-    * The `data_shuffle` kernel function took 2,305 cycles for seven iterations, i.e., ~329 cycles for one iteration which is the **Avg Function Time**.
+    * The `data_shuffle` kernel function took 2,303 cycles for seven iterations, i.e., ~329 cycles for one iteration which is the **Avg Function Time**.
     * The `main` function is added by the compiler and different from the `main()` function in the `graph.cpp` file.
-This function took 1,461 cycles in total which includes the time to transfer control back and forth between each graph iteration, lock stalls, etc.
+This function took 99749 cycles in total which includes the time to transfer control back and forth between each graph iteration, lock stalls, etc.
-    * The `_main_init` runs once for all graph iterations, and it took 181 cycles.
+    * The `_main_init` runs once for all graph iterations, and it took 26 cycles.
-    * The `_cxa_finalize` function took 41 cycles to call the destructors of the global c++ objects.
+    * The `_cxa_finalize` function took 43 cycles to call the destructors of the global c++ objects.
-    * The `_fini` function executes the program terminating instructions, and it took 28 cycles.
+    * The `_fini` function executes the program terminating instructions, and it took 24 cycles.

 4. If you click the AI Engine Simulation **Summary**, you can notice the AI Engine Frequency as `1250 MHz` i.e., `0.8ns`, i.e., `1` cycle = `0.8 ns`
     Now, the data_shuffle function took `329` cycles for `1` iteration, i.e., `329 * 0.8 ~= 264 ns`.